klust/SupercomputersForStarters/docs/C05_Summary1/C05_S04_Keywords.md

-We can expect that parallel storage will also become more hierarchical than it is today as supercomputer manufacturers are looking for ways to bring some storage again closer to the processing elements without losing too much of the manageability, and as flash storage will remain too expensive in the forseeable future to build an all flash file system and hence can only be used for an extra level in the hierarchy.
+We can expect that parallel storage will also become more hierarchical than it is today as supercomputer manufacturers are looking for ways to bring some storage again closer to the processing elements without losing too much of the manageability, and as flash storage will remain too expensive in the foreseeable future to build an all flash file system and hence can only be used for an extra level in the hierarchy.

 Exploiting the memory hierarchy is extremely important for performance as will also be